 Assigning a WordPress Login Form Page

-Right after pasting the shortcodes on these respective pages users need to assign them from here.
-This will finally ensure that these preformed pages appear on the frontend and the menu bar.
+Right after pasting the shortcodes on these respective pages, users need to assign them from here.
+This will finally ensure that these performed pages appear on the frontend and the menu bar.

 Simple Convenient and Integrated